Time-Synchronized State Estimation Using Graph Neural Networks in Presence of Topology Changes: Simulation Results

-To better visualize the estimation results associated with the most impactful topology changes, we depicted the distribution of sample estimation error separately for voltage magnitude and phase angle for the two ML models in Fig. \ref{figure2}.
-Figs. \ref{figure2}(a) and \ref{figure2}(c) show the voltage magnitude estimation error distribution for the regular DNN and GNN models, while Figs. \ref{figure2}(b) and \ref{figure2}(d) show the estimation error distribution for phase angles for the regular DNN and GNN models, respectively.
-The figure indicates that the regular DNN fails to provide consistent estimates since the distributions of sample estimation errors for both magnitudes and angles spread out over the horizontal axis.
-Conversely, in the GNN model, the corresponding error distributions overlap one another to a greater extent indicating that the proposed approach is relatively immune to topology changes.
-Lastly, note that as Figs. \ref{figure2}(c) and \ref{figure2}(d) correspond to the most impactful topology changes, they depict the worst performance that the proposed approach will have when a single line outage takes place in the IEEE 118-bus system.
+To better visualize the estimation results associated with the five highest power-flowing line outages (denoted by ${\textbf{T}}$), we depicted the distribution of sample estimation error separately for voltage magnitude and phase angle for LSE, DNN-based SE, and GNN-based SE in Figure \ref{figure2} considering non-Gaussian measurement noise.
+In Figure \ref{figure2}, (a), (c), and (e) show the voltage magnitude estimation error distributions, while (b), (d), and (f) show the estimation error distribution for phase angles for the LSE, DNN-SE, and GNN-SE, respectively.
+The figure indicates that the LSE and DNN-SE fail to provide consistent estimates since the distributions of sample estimation errors for magnitudes (for both LSE and DNN-SE) and angles (for DNN-SE) spread out over the horizontal axis.
+Conversely, for the proposed GNN-SE, the corresponding error distributions overlap one another to a greater extent (lie within a narrower range of the horizontal axis) indicating that the proposed approach is relatively immune to topology changes as well as non-Gaussian measurement noise.
+Lastly, note that as subplots (e) and (f) correspond to the outages of the highest power-flowing lines, they depict the worst performance that the proposed approach will have when a single line outage takes place in the IEEE 118-bus system.